1. Basic Concepts

 2.4.
 Data Storage

 Graphite is a leading open source time-series metrics monitoring system.
 First released in 2008, Graphite modernized the way organizations monitored time-series data by introducing an original network-based approach to ingest and handle metrics data coming from external systems, without requiring painful protocols such as SNMP.
+MetricFire runs a Hosted Graphite service - you can try our free trial today and skip the set up and management of your Graphite installation.
 This article is part 1 in a two-part series.
-Check out the article about Graphite installation and setup here.
+Take a look at this series to see what exactly Hosted Graphite does behind the scenes.
+Check out the second article about Graphite installation and setup here.

 This section describes how Graphite works and highlights important concepts.

 The first architecture described below consists of a single server instance aiming to cover needs for small and medium environments.
 The second one -- consisting of several Graphite instances -- addresses the needs for large and/or distributed environments.